beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 First, lets see in which ways we can do that- with some real-life examples.

 Let's start with **task parallelism**; it's the simultaneous execution of different tasks independent of each other.
 For example, pretend you are at a restaurant, ordering a burger.
-The server sends your order over to the kiidea- tiled matrix multiplication tchen and the task parallelism begins!
+The server sends your order over to the kitchen and the task parallelism begins!
 Instead of waiting for the burger to _finish_ cooking, so that your fries can _start_ cooking, it's all done at the same time.
 The cook on the grill is flipping your burgers and buns, while someone else is cutting the onions (whilst possibly crying), and the fries are almost done on the other side of the kitchen-- all coming together in the end.
 So, your food stays hot, and you don't have to wait hours for a burger.

 **Data parallelism** on the other hand is when the same task is done on subdivisions of the same dataset.
 It is similar to completing a puzzle with your friends; you all have the same task, but each person has a different piece of data (ie. area of the puzzle).